Demographics of South America: Population and density

+Largest population centres

 Religion

 An estimated 90.0% of South Americans are Christians (82% Catholic, 8% other Christian denominations mainly traditional Protestants and Evangelicals but also Orthodoxy), accounting for ca. 19% of Christians worldwide.

 Crypto-Jews or Marranos, conversos, and Anusim were an important part of colonial life in Latin America.

 Both Buenos Aires, Argentina and São Paulo, Brazil figure among the largest Jewish populations by urban area.

 Japanese Buddhism and Shinto-derived Japanese new religions are common in Brazil and Peru.
 Korean Confucianism is especially found in Brazil while Chinese Buddhism and Chinese Confucianism is spread throughout the continent.

 Kardecist Spiritism can be found in several countries.

 Religions in South America as of 2013: